This website uses cookies

 We:

-• Identified their infrastructure
+• Identified the infrastructure and cloaking logic

-• Validated the payload structure
+• Recovered the exact payload schema

-• Trace data flow end-to-end
+• Trace the data flow end to end.

-• Reverse the frontend logic
+• Reverse the frontend logic, the schema is usually right there.